 Unemployment Rate Dips To 8.8 Percent In March

-The unemployment rate fell to a two-year low of 8.8 percent in March and companies added workers at the fastest two-month pace since before the recession began.
+The unemployment rate fell to a two-year low of 8.8 percent in March, capping the strongest two months of hiring since before the recession began.

-The second straight month of brisk hiring is the latest sign that the economy is strengthening nearly two years after the recession ended.
+Another month of brisk hiring provided the latest sign that the economy is strengthening nearly two years after the recession ended.

-Private employers, the backbone of the economy, drove nearly all of the gains.
-They added 230,000 jobs last month, on top of 240,000 in February.
-It was the first time private-sector hiring topped 200,000 in back-to-back months since 2006 more than a year before the recession started.
+Private employers, the backbone of the economy, drove the gains.
+They added more than 200,000 jobs for a second straight month.
+It was the first time that's happened since 2006, more than a year before the recession started.

-The unemployment rate dipped from 8.9 percent in February to 8.8 percent in March.
-The rate has fallen a full percentage point over the last four months, the sharpest drop since 1983.
+The unemployment rate dipped from 8.9 percent in February.
+The rate has fallen a full percentage point over the past four months.
+That's the sharpest drop since 1983.

 Economists predict employers will add jobs at roughly the same pace for the rest of this year.
 That would generate about 2.5 million new positions.
-But that will make up only a small portion of the 7.5 million jobs that were wiped out during the recession.
+Still, that would make up for only a small portion of the 7.5 million jobs wiped out during the recession.

 The number of unemployed people dipped to 13.5 million in March, still almost double since before the recession began in December 2007.